2004 Chinese Super League: Overview

-The decision to create the Chinese Super League was made before the 2003 Chinese season and of the 15 First Division teams competing in the 2003 season, it was decided that 3 would be relegated with no promotion at all from the second tier league.
-The remaining 12 teams would compete in the inaugural Super League season, which saw Chongqing Lifan remain within the league despite being relegated after they merged with seventh place team Yunnan Hongta.
+The decision to create the Chinese Super League was made before the 2003 Chinese season and of the 15 First Division teams competing in the 2003 season, it was decided that three teams would be relegated with no promotion at all from the second tier league.
+The remaining 12 teams would compete in the inaugural Super League season, which saw Chongqing Qiche remain within the league despite being relegated after they merged with seventh place team Yunnan Hongta.

 It was planned that one team would be relegated with two teams to be promoted into the CSL at the end of the season but the relegation was cancelled halfway through and so for the second season the Super League had 14 teams.

 Controversy

 There were many controversial events during the season including the discovery that some players were betting against their own teams and losing games deliberately.
 Some referees were also suspected of fixing matches by awarding dubious penalty kicks and handing out cards freely.
 The most notorious incidents happened during two matches, one game involving Beijing Hyundai and the other Dalian Shide.
 In their respective matches, the players were unhappy about the referee's decisions and they protested by abandoning the match halfway.
 The CFA took both incidents seriously and handed out punishments by docking points off the two guilty teams.